 Transition Ashtead

-Events 2024
+Events 2026

 Events 2025

 At our June meeting, local resident George Heywood outlined how he has taken his home to nearly carbon zero, a project he started when his boiler needed replacing.
 Also, Leah Robson from 'Your Energy, Your Way' explained how air source heat pumps are an efficient, low-carbon heating system for the future.
 She gave excellent advice on preparing our homes for heat pumps and how to choose an installer.
-This is the link to their webpage on heat pumps with 23 killer questions to help you find a reliable installer.
+This is the link to their webpage on heat pumps with 23 killer questions to help you find a reliable installer! https://www.yourenergyyourway.co.uk/heat-pumps

-Current Project 2025 – a food buying group
+Current Project – a food buying group

 We are trying to do something positive about plastic reduction and nature, as well as saving money.
 We are piloting a food buying group sourced from an ethical wholesaler.
 Infinity Foods Wholesale sell masses of good quality, non-perishable foods (pasta, pulses, rice and so much more) and household items at wholesale prices.
 We buy in bulk by agreeing a group order using a shared spreadsheet.